Solicitor and Managing Partner

 At Gadsby Wicks, we understand exactly how significantly a Cerebral Palsy diagnosis can change a person’s life, and the lives of those around them.
 While the specifics of the injury will vary from child to child, it is likely that this will influence the course of the rest of their life.

-When this injury was directly caused by an act of clinical negligence, our solicitors ensure that those responsible, whether they represent an NHS trust or private hospital, are held accountable and that our clients receive the compensation they deserve to make their lives as comfortable and fulfilling as possible.
+When this injury was directly caused by an act of clinical negligence, our solicitors ensure that those responsible, whether they represent an NHS trust or private hospital, are held accountable and that our clients receive a significant award of damages and the compensation they deserve to give them the best quality of life possible.

 In many cases, it will be impossible for medical experts to assess the full extent of a child’s injury, and the long-term care and support they will require, until several years after the incident.
 Once a claim is started, a claimant may request a stay of proceedings to allow for the nature of the injury to be determined, which will influence the value of the final settlement.